mitre/saf-lambda-function/README.md

 export INPUT_BUCKET="bucket-name"
 export COMMAND_STRING="convert hdf2splunk -H 127.0.0.1 -u admin -p Valid_password! -I your_index_name"
 ```
-  - NOTE: Do not include the input flag in the command string as this will be appended on from the S3 bucket trigger, ex: "-i hdf_file.json".
+  - NOTE: Do not include the input flag (i.e. "-i hdf_file.json") in the command string as this will be handled by the S3 input bucket configuration.
   - NOTE: Do not include the output flag in the command string.
-Instead, set the desired output information in `config.json`.
+Instead, set the output configuration variables.
   - NOTE: This action does not support `view heimdall`.
   - More examples can be found at [SAF CLI Usage](https://github.com/mitre/saf#usage)
   - You can ensure that the environment variables are set properly: `env`.